 Impacts of Price Uncertainty and Overall System Costs

 The ability to accurately forecast long-term gas prices is influenced by two different types of uncertainty: uncertainty related to long-term changes in the industry and uncertainty related to short-term gas price variability.
-Contributing to long-term uncertainty are long term supply and demand issues, including growth in demand for electric generation, changes in LNG import infrastructure, possible pipelines to bring Alaskan and other frontier gas supplies to market.
+Contributing to long-term uncertainty are long term supply and demand issues, including growth in demand for electric generation, changes in LNG import infrastructure, and possible pipelines to bring Alaskan and other frontier gas supplies to market.
 Short-term price variability also affects the long-term predictability of gas prices.
 Even if long-term supply and demand outcomes are exactly as projected, actual prices in future months will still reflect variability due to short-term market conditions.
-In order to estimate this uncertainty, the Company utilized SENDOUT’s™ Monte-Carlo functionality, to analyze the impacts of price on the portfolio costs.
+In order to estimate this uncertainty, the Company utilized SENDOUT’s™ Monte-Carlo functionality to analyze the impacts of price on the portfolio costs.
 Since natural gas is becoming more of a national market, the company believes that volatility in the NYMEX prices will have a far larger influence on the portfolio’s price volatility compared to the volatility in the AECO, Sumas and Rocky Mountain basin differentials.